How to Make Gin – Complete Guide

 - Half a cinnamon stick

 Sanitize a spotless jar or glass bottle with boiling water.
 Add your botanicals to the jar except for the peels and top up with vodka.
-For a more grounded flavour, it’s a smart thought to bruise the cardamom units and juniper berries in a pestle and mortar first.
+For a more grounded flavor, it’s a smart thought to bruise the cardamom units and juniper berries in a pestle and mortar first.

 Set the cover back on the container and leave in a cool dark spot for 24 hrs.
 Taste the imbuement, it ought to have taken on some beautiful juniper aroma as of now.